 Approve, pending a report from the BSA Internal Auditor, Goodman Student Clubs’ funding requests;

 Review, amend and approve/deny additional funding requests provided by Goodman Business Student Clubs;

+Participate in the presentation component of the Executive and Club President hiring processes;

+Create, modify, and manage legislation of the BSA;

 Manage resignations and removals of Directors of the BOD and Executives of the BSA;

 Ensure the adherence to all respectively implicated parties to the Constitution and Bylaws of the BSA.

+See the Board of Directors Bylaw for more information regarding the duties and responsibilities of the BOD.

 Committees of the BOD